 For a certain type of extremely stupid smart and educated person, prayer is something to be sneered at their entire life right up to the moment when they see the intergalactic candle snuffer descending on their head or the head of those they love.
 At this point, it is the rare wiseguy who does not spontaneously discover his or her capacity for prayer.
 Indeed, it strikes me that it is often the agnostic or the atheist who become the most voluble bargainer with God under unfortunate circumstances.
 Lord knows, I was.

 For most of the time, answers come there none.
 But that’s the way of prayer.
 If prayer were the vending machine of God, we’d spend all our time on our knees between meals and lovemaking and let basic maintenance of roofs and refrigeration go to Hell.
-Nope, prayer as a constant begets random answers, and not always the straight-forward ones we were looking for, because we are a very simple Smart Monkey.
+Nope, prayer as a constant begets random answers, and not always the straightforward ones we were looking for because we are a very stupid Smart Monkey.